dotnet/roslyn/docs/contributing/ide_design_process.md

 ### Getting the issue championed by the IDE team

 A member of [Roslyn-IDE](https://github.com/orgs/dotnet/teams/roslyn-ide) will need to decide to "champion" that feature proposal and add it to the "On Deck" tab in the [IDE Design Review](ttps://github.com/dotnet/roslyn/projects/40) project.
-Behind the scenes the IDE Team tries to meet once a week to discuss these item.
+Behind the scenes the IDE Team tries to meet once a week to discuss these issues.